morulus/postcss-redirect-import/readme.md

 ## Using original postcss-import options

 You can define original postcss-import options as well as the usual.
-But in this case, the rules for a postcss-import-sub is specified in the property `sub`.
+But in this case, the rules for a postcss-redirect-import is specified in the property `sub`.

 ```js
 subImport({